How India's obscenity laws control women's bodies – DW – 07/13/2023

 Wagh tweeted that police action should be "taken against those who roam the streets of Mumbai exhibiting a lewd and lascivious display of her body in public places."

-She told DW that simply because she chooses to be creative and have her own sense of fashion she has often "been called a slut, a porn star, a prostitute and more."
-Javed added she has received multiple threats of violence and rape.
+Javed told DW that simply because she chooses to be creative and have her own sense of fashion she has often "been called a slut, a porn star, a prostitute and more."
+She added that she has received multiple threats of violence and rape.

 "It did take a huge toll on my mental health, but now I'm learning to grow a thick skin while sticking to my guns.
-I am not doing anything wrong," Javed said.
+I am not doing anything wrong," she said.

 "The definition of obscenity has been changing over time, so I try to not take the comments to heart but what I have learnt is that, in our society, everything stops at a woman's vagina.
 It's always the woman's fault, men can really do whatever they want," she added.